nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 }
 ```

-At this point, our `createAsyncCountdown` is return a valid async iterator, so we can finally use the `for await...of` syntax:
+At this point, our `createAsyncCountdown` returns a valid async iterator, so we can finally use the `for await...of` syntax:

 ```javascript
 const countdown = createAsyncCountdown(3)